straysheep-dev/straysheep-dev.github.io/docs/notes/wazuh-tailscale.md

 - `/var/ossec/queue/vd/feed` Vulnerability data, set a retention policy in `vulnerability-detection` of `ossec.conf` on the manager
 - `/var/ossec/logs` Logs from your endpoints

+Index lifecycle management should be considered here too, the [example in the documentation on configuring an alert retention policy](https://documentation.wazuh.com/current/user-manual/wazuh-indexer-cluster/index-lifecycle-management.html#using-the-json-editor) is something that should be set to automate the data retention timeframe.

+Follow the steps in that guide, adjusting the timeframe as needed. ==The policy will apply to new indexes going forward, but must be applied manually to existing indexes==.

+!!! tip "1000/1000 Shards"

+    If you do not have a retention policy configured, you will fill up your shard limit and no longer be showing logs in the dashboard despite recording new logs onto the Wazuh server.

+    Two easy ways to catch this behavior:

+    - Index Management > Indexes > Search for `wazuh-alert-`, if today's date is missing that's the signal
+    - `tail -F -n 0 /var/log/filebeat/filebeat` and review for a similar error as the one below

+    ```txt
+    2026-01-23T04:05:06.789Z        WARN    [elasticsearch] elasticsearch/client.go:123     Cannot index event publisher.Event{Content:beat.Event{Timestamp:time.Time{...
+    # SNIP
+    ...} (status=400): {"type":"validation_exception","reason":"Validation Failed: 1: this action would add [3] total shards, but this cluster currently has [1000]/[1000] maximum shards open;"}
+    ```

 ---

 ## Central Management